DUE: IN STAGES (Final paper due April 16th)

 You can learn a great deal about effective teaching from talking with others about teaching and from watching others teach -- not to imitate what others do, but to heighten your awareness of what can be done.
 This assignment offers you the opportunity to observe three class sessions taught by three different teachers.
 Guidelines for the lessons-learned paper are at the end of this page.

 Do not make the mistake of thinking this assignment will be easy.
 It is not complicated, but observing to learn requires considerable concentration.
-And as a teacher, you have to observe to learn about your students and your teaching ... while you teach!
+And as a teacher, you have to observe to learn about your students and your teaching even while you teach.

 Your objective for the observation experience is to focus on what is happening in a "live" instructional situation and to think about why things might have happened as they did.
 You are not being asked to rate the teacher's teaching.
 Hopefully, this assignment will help you to further develop your ability to analyze classroom instruction -- a process essential to improving your own teaching effectiveness.

 You should intend to learn from these experiences, so approach these three observations with a clear purpose of your own.
 You should observe the skills of the teacher regardless of the teaching strategy being used.
 You should pay attention to student reactions and interactions in the class.
 You want to discern the teacher's goals and observe how plans are implemented to achieve those goals.

 For the second observation you will choose the instructor you want to observe, however, we will choose your partner.
 You will observe someone who has demonstrated exemplary teaching, based on the list we provide.
 We will spend some class time to compare observations and conclusions.
-October 2 will be designated for you to complete the second observation, but you and your partner may do it on your own time before then.
+February 26th will be designated for you to complete the second observation, but you and your partner may do it on your own time before then.

 Your written paper.
 A word to the wise -- document your observations, analyses, and interpretations as you experience the observations.
 Do not assume you will remember what you observed and what you thought about what you observed!

 General Guidelines for Lessons Learned Paper on Observations